A Work in Progress: An Illustrated Book on Peterborough’s Movie-Going History

 The book will include photos and illustrations I’ve collected, some of which you can see on this website.
 Please take a look at the chapter excerpts to see more.
 The chapter excerpts all represent a work in progress; they are by no means final.

-You can also follow a link to articles based on my research; for the most part they consist of material that won’t be in the final book: “A New Treat Comes to Town, and Receives a Mixed Welcome”; "The Legend of Groucho and the Marx Brothers in Peterborough.”
+You can also follow a link to a section of photos and stories based on my research; for the most part they consist of material that won’t be in the final book: “A New Treat Comes to Town, and Receives a Mixed Welcome”; "The Legend of Groucho and the Marx Brothers in Peterborough.”
 And more . . .

 You can help me, too.
 I am looking for stories, artifacts, and photos about Peterborough’s movie-going history.
 If you have any, please do let me know.

 Thanks, Robert Clarke